Memory Manager Library

 Dynamically allocated memory exists until it is released.
 This is in contrast to static memory allocation, which has a fixed duration.
 It is said that an object so allocated has a dynamic lifetime.

 The heap memory size can be configured in thep project settings.
-Also, user can override heap memory size in the code, by setting the HEAP_SIZE
+Also, user can override heap memory size in the code, by setting the HEAP_SIZE constant.

 Library Routines